 7. Always check your clothes before leaving the house.My friends love to point out the vomit on my shirt — but in my defense, it's not always vomit.
 Sometimes it's baby food, milk or some version of poop.
 And, to be honest, even after seeing the baby cream smeared across my sweater, sometimes I leave the house anyway.
 It's called "being a dad," and I wear it proudly.

-Matt Smith is a senior graphic designer with Sharp HealthCare.
+Matt Smith is a manager of graphic design with Sharp HealthCare.